U.S. Tax Form 8829—Expenses for Business Use of Your Home

 Part 4: Carryover of Unallowed Expenses

-You may not be able to claim a deduction for all of your expenses this year.
-If your expenses exceed the limit that you can take for a deduction, the remaining expenses aren’t allowed this year.
-Anything that is unallowed can be carried over to next year.
+Unallowed expenses are business expenses that you may not be able to claim as deductions for the year.
+If your allowable expenses exceed the limit that you can take as a deduction, the remaining amount cannot be deducted on this year’s taxes.
+However, any unallowed home office deductions can be carried over to next year.

 Conclusion: Form 8829